tagohd/mono/Characters/Case Weston.md

 Maybe [[Luke Campbell|Luke]] fights [[CURSED AL]] for the first time and is woefully unprepared, and Case steps in to help Luke out.
 Then when Luke fights AL for the last time, Case ends up sacrificing himself.
 (Cf: [[(6) June 2023 Chat Logs]] and [[Repo organization]]) #Cite/Game/Mega-Man-X [gameRefType:: MMX/Plot]

 %%
-Sudosays:: Incorporated response from [[Repo organization]].
-Read that instead.
-Sudosays:: Added tag for Works Cited.
+sudoMinor:: Incorporated response from [[Repo organization]].
+Read that instead. trivial:: Added tag for Works Cited.
-#minorChange #unseenByLun
+#minorChange #unseenByLun #trivialChange
 %%